olimorris/persisted.nvim/README.md

 As the plugin uses Vim's `:mksession` command then you may change the `vim.o.sessionoptions` value to determine what to write into the session.
 Please see `:h sessionoptions` for more information.

 > [!NOTE]
-> The author uses: `vim.o.sessionoptions = "buffers,curdir,folds,tabpages,winpos,winsize"`
+> The author uses: `vim.o.sessionoptions = "buffers,curdir,folds,globals,tabpages,winpos,winsize"`

 **Session save location**